Find Trade Colleges

 14% Freshmen Loans

-The total student population at Asnuntuck Community College is 1,304, which includes 455 full-time undergraduates.
+There are 455 full-time undergraduates at ACC, and 1,304 students altogether.
 The school has a student-to-faculty ratio of 13 to 1.

-14% of ACC students take out loans to afford college costs.
-The typical student loan amount is $5,771 a year.
+Approximately 14% of the students who attend this school take out loans.
+The average amount of student loans is $5,771 a year.
 The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!

 Students who graduate from ACC with a bachelor’s degree make an average of $39,857 during the early years of their career after graduation.